xuefanfu/ACDS-STR/README.md

 ACDS-STR is released under the terms of the [Apache License, Version 2.0](LICENSE).

 ```
-MGP-STR is an algorithm for scene text recognition and the code and models herein created by the authors from Alibaba can only be used for research purpose.
-Copyright (C) 1999-2022 Alibaba Group Holding Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at